The Ultimate Guide to Cutting Your College Costs

 Work While You’re in School

-There are several ways to earn while you’re in school, including work-study programs, being a Resident Advisor (RA), or getting a part-time job.
-If working during school is too stressful for you, you can work part-time or full-time over the summer to earn money.
+There are several ways to earn money while you’re in school, including work-study programs, being a Resident Advisor (RA), or getting a part-time job.
+(We’ve got tips here for how to balance a job and school.)
+If working during school is too stressful for you, you can work part-time or full-time over the summer.

 Live Like a Student

-Take advantage of all the amenities your university has to offer: health care, the recreation center, counseling, the library, free activities, etc. Also, don’t be afraid to use your student discount for clothing, activities, electronics, and food.
-Finally, attend free events on campus for entertainment.
+Take advantage of all the amenities your university has to offer: health care, the recreation center, counseling, the library, free activities and events, etc. In your local community, use your student discount for clothing, activities, electronics, and food.
+(You can explore Bulls Country discounts here.)

 Save on Textbooks

-If possible, buy used textbooks or rent your textbooks instead of brand-new ones to save money.
-If you buy textbooks, try to sell them back to the bookstore or sell them online.
+It’s a smart idea to rent your textbooks or buy them used instead of brand-new.
+If you do buy new textbooks, try to sell them back to the bookstore or online.
 Alternatively, you can look online for eBook versions of your textbooks, as these can sometimes be less expensive than print versions.
-In addition, the USF library has several textbooks that are needed for classes available for students to check out/make copies of by using the free printing service.

 Be Responsible With Your Loans